myui/hivemall/README.md

 Acknowledgment
 --------------

-This work was partly supported by a JSPS grant-in-aid for young scientists (B) #24700111 and a JSPS grant-in-aid for scientific research (A) #24240015.
+This work was supported in part by a JSPS grant-in-aid for young scientists (B) #24700111 and a JSPS grant-in-aid for scientific research (A) #24240015.